chen-grace-p4/project02/README.md

 * Layouting the GUI (Kyle)
   *  use gtk in c
   *  still need to research

+## Some known bugs or weird things:
+* When a client recieves a message from another client while they're still typing a message, it will look a little wonky on the terminal but what they have already typed before receiving a new message is included in the next message they send.

+## Features we weren't able to implement:
+* subservers or channels
+* the gtk gui
+* without the gui, the bold and italicize won't appear directly on the text but will still appear as asterisks around the text

 ## Timeline:
 * 1/13 - Have a basic terminal based messaging server made.
 Clients will be able to connect and messages they send will be displayed both on their end and on the server.